sprinteins/oscd-plugins/.github/pull_request_template.md

 - [ ] Documentation updated (check [Documentation guidelines](../doc/guidelines/doc_guidelines.md) for further reading )
 - [ ] All comments in the PR are resolved / answered
 #
+### 🔦 Useful commits

+You can add specific commits which are worth taking a look into